albarkeo/auto-question-formatter/README.md

 | Question text<br><br>w<br>x<br>y<br>z<br><br>  Answer x | Answer x | Question text<br><br>answer 1; answer 2; answer 3 | answer 1; answer 2; answer 3 | | true  |  |  |
 | Question text<br><br>a<br>b<br>c<br>d<br>e<br>f<br>...<br><br>correct answer: b | correct answer: b |  | answer 1 or answer 2; answer 3 |  | FaLsE  |  |  |

-### Prefixes for Answers
-The following will be removed from an answer if written in the Word document:
-"answer ", "answer: ", "answer- ", "answers ", "answers: ", "answers- ", "correct answer ", "correct answer: ", "correct answer- ", "correct answers: ", "correct answers- " "*"

-### Prefixes for Options
-By default removeListPrefixes = true

-This removes a,b,c,d or 1), 2), 3), 4), or A-, B-, C-, D- etc prefixes when printing the options

-### Allowed Variations
-It should work with most enters and line breaks.
-Tabs are consider as a potential new line and therefore option or answer for the question.

 *Developed by Alex Barnes-Keoghan*